yournightmare01/NisNocu_images/README.md

-# Open index.html to view all the images on one place!
+# Open index.html, or click the link in the About section to view all the images on one place!